Rina Amikura

-Rina Amikura (網倉理奈, Amikura Rina) is a Japanese professional wrestler currently working as a freelancer and is best known for her tenure with the Japanese promotion Actwres girl'Z, Ice Ribbon and Pro Wrestling Wave.
+Rina Amikura (網倉理奈, Amikura Rina) is a Japanese professional wrestler currently working as a freelancer and is best known for her tenures with the Japanese promotions Actwres girl'Z, Ice Ribbon and Pro Wrestling Wave.

 Professional wrestling career

 Independent circuit (2018–present)

 Due to being a freelancer, Amikura is known for competing in various promotions from the Japanese independent scene.
 At ZERO1 Kumamoto Ekimae Pro-Wrestling 2021, an event promoted by Pro Wrestling Zero1 on December 4, 2021, Amikura teamed up with Haruka Umesaki in a losing effort against Hanako Nakamori and Takako Inoue.
 At WAVE Survival Dance ~ Regina Challenge, an event promoted by Pro Wrestling Wave on October 24, 2022, she competed in a battle royal to determine the number one contender for the Wave Single Championship won by Yuki Miyazaki and also involving notable opponents such as Akari, Aoi, Ayame Sasamura, Hibiscus Mii, Miyuki Takase, Yumi Ohka, Miyako Matsumoto and many others.
 At WAVE Dai Shiwasu East 2022, Amikura teamed up with Yuki Miyazaki and unsuccessfully faced Kaori Yoneyama and Cherry in a number one contendership match for the Wave Tag Team Championship.